Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce RTX 4090 should be a bit faster than the GeForce RTX 3090 in general. (explain)
+Memory BandwidthThe GeForce RTX 4090 should in theory be just a bit faster than the GeForce RTX 3090 in general. (explain)

-Texel RateThe GeForce RTX 4090 should be much (about 150%) faster with regards to anisotropic filtering than the GeForce RTX 3090. (explain)
+Texel RateThe GeForce RTX 4090 is quite a bit (more or less 150%) faster with regards to anisotropic filtering than the GeForce RTX 3090. (explain)

-Pixel RateThe GeForce RTX 4090 will be much (more or less 152%) more effective at anti-aliasing than the GeForce RTX 3090, and capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce RTX 4090 is much (approximately 152%) more effective at FSAA than the GeForce RTX 3090, and also should be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison